lethal-guitar/SaucerMapViewer/file_format_specs.md

 # Attack of the Saucerman file format specs (Windows version)

-These specs are reverse engineered, and currently still work in progress (i.e., incomplete and possibly inaccurate in places.)
+These specs are reverse engineered, and currently still work in progress (i.e., incomplete and possibly inaccurate/incorrect in places.)

 All files use little-endian encoding.